ariana-negroni/ariana-negroni/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=&pause=1000&color=FFA500&center=true&vCenter=true&multiline=true&width=435&height=100&lines=Hi+there!;My+name+is+Ariana+Negroni;Welcome+to+my+profile!)](https://git.io/typing-svg)
 - 🦠 I’m a 5th year Biology Student at the University of Puerto Rico - Mayaguez.
 - 😄 Pronouns: she/her
-- 🧬 I’m aiming for a PhD on molecular and translational biology.
+- 🧬 I’m aiming for a PhD in Molecular and Translational Biology.
+- 🧪 My current research project focus on understanding the structure and physiological changes of hemeproteins when exposed to hydrogen sulfide, specially the binding and release of it.
+This can be use to test the slow release of hydrogen sulfide in human stomach fibroblast cells to assess the toxic concentration.